-College District faculty and staff shall submit an alleged violation or violations of College District policies and procedures, including the rules for student conduct [see FLB], committed by a student to the Vice President for Academics and Student Affairs within a reasonable time following an alleged incident, not to exceed ten College District business days.
+College District faculty and staff shall submit an alleged violation or violations of College District policies and procedures, including the rules for student conduct [see FLB], committed by a student to the Vice President of Student Affairs (VPSA) within a reasonable time following an alleged incident, not to exceed ten College District business days.
 The allegations must be submitted in writing, through traditional or electronic means, and must describe the violation and any surrounding facts.

-The Vice President for Academics and Student Affairs or designee shall investigate the matter as necessary.
-If an allegation is deemed to be unfounded, the Vice President for Academics and Student Affairs or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.
+The VPSA or designee shall investigate the matter as necessary.
+If an allegation is deemed to be unfounded, the VPSA or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.